MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-models-cohere-embed.md

 Certain models in the model catalog can be deployed as a service with pay-as-you-go, providing a way to consume them as an API without hosting them on your subscription, while keeping the enterprise security and compliance organizations need.
 This deployment option doesn't require quota from your subscription.

-Above mentioend Cohere models can be deployed as a service with pay-as-you-go, and are offered by Cohere through the Microsoft Azure Marketplace.
+The previously mentioned Cohere models can be deployed as a service with pay-as-you-go, and are offered by Cohere through the Microsoft Azure Marketplace.
 Cohere can change or update the terms of use and pricing of this model.

 ### Prerequisites